starterapps-metadata/pythonFlaskStarter/app/README.md

 ```

 ##View App
 Once the application is deployed and started open a web browser and point to the application route defined at the end of the `cf push` command i.e. http://bluemix-python-flask-sample.eu-gb.mybluemix.net/.
 This will execute the code under the `/` app route defined in the `welcome.py` file.
-Navigate to http://bluemix-python-flask-sample.eu-gb.mybluemix.net/myapp to see the other `/myapp` route.

 ##Structure of application
 **Procfile** - Contains the command to run when you application starts on Bluemix.
 It is represented in the form `web: <command>` where `<command>` in this sample case is to run the `py` command and passing in the the `welcome.py` script.